Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Breaking the Limit: Trimerization-Based Amplification

 \subsection{Isometric Trimer-Based Amplifier}

-To overcome the obvious scaling limitation of the above entropy-driven cascades, we introduce a minimal (still with maximum complex size three) network designed to amplify an input signal while strictly preserving the size of the output.
+To overcome the obvious scaling limitation of the above entropy-driven cascades, we introduce a minimal---still with maximum complex size three---network designed to amplify an input signal while strictly preserving the size of the output.
 This \emph{isometric} amplification relies on a carefully engineered partial ordering of binding affinities among the system's underlying complexes.

 \cref{fig:trimer-model} illustrates the proposed reaction pathway.
-Unlike the entropy-driven amplification scheme above, where the output species is smaller than the input, our isometric design generates an output molecule O of comparable size and complexity to the input I. This size preservation is a critical feature for building deeper, multi-stage cascading amplifiers so that the output of one stage can serve as an input for the subsequent stage.
-Thermodynamically, the system is designed such that enough energy released upon the formation of the input complex I:A:X effectively ``pays'' the energetic penalty required to dissociate the output complex O:O:P.
+Unlike the entropy-driven amplification scheme above, where the output species is smaller than the input, our isometric design generates an output molecule O of comparable size to the input I. This size preservation is a critical feature for building deeper, multi-stage cascading amplifiers so that the output of one stage can serve as an input for the subsequent stage.
+Thermodynamically, the system is designed such that enough energy is released upon the formation of the input complex I:A:X to effectively ``pay'' the energetic penalty required to dissociate the output complex O:O:P.

 In order to avoid leak (release of O without I), we must limit the affinities in the affinity hierarchy noted in the figure caption.
 Specifically, without input I, molecule A can displace half of the W:X complex.
-Then this free half of W may displace an output molecule O from the O:O:P complex.
-The reaction pathway is inhibited because it reduces the number of separate complexes by one, but we need to ensure that the increased bonding does not compensate for the loss of entropy.
+Then this free half of W may displace an output molecule O from the O:O:P complex, i.e., A + W:X + O:O:P $\rightarrow$ A:W:X:O:P + O.\footnote{While our theoretical model restricts complex size to three, mitigating the formation of higher-multimericity off-model polymers remains a practical engineering goal.} This reaction pathway is inhibited because it reduces the number of separate complexes by one, but we need to ensure that the increased bonding does not compensate for the loss of entropy.

 By strategically engineering sequence mismatches, we can tune the free energies of the complexes, establishing the required partial order of binding affinities and their relationship to separate complex formation entropy.
-Furthermore, because of partial complementarity, the sequence of O can be sufficiently different from I that several identical isometric amplification modules could be composed---where the output of one is input to other
+Furthermore, because of partial complementarity, the sequence of O can be sufficiently different from I that several identical isometric amplification modules could be composed, where the output of one is input to another.

 \paragraph*{Experimental Results}